Facebook’s fastText library is now optimized for mobile

 A new venture firm focused on real estate has raised $212 million from real estate industry giants

-This morning Facebook’s AI Research (FAIR) lab released an update to fastText, its super speedy open source text classification library.
+This morning Facebook’s AI Research (FAIR) lab released an update to fastText, its super-speedy open-source text classification library.
 When it was initially released, fastText shipped with pre-trained word vectors for 90 languages, but today it’s getting a boost to 294 languages.
 The release also brings enhancements to reduce model size and ultimately memory demand.

 Text classifiers like fastText make it easy for developers to ship tools that depend on underlying language analysis.
 Flagging clickbait headlines or filtering spam both require an underlying model that can interpret and categorize language.